-Age: 53 Director Since: 2015 Director Class: Class I Expiration of Term: 2017 In February 2015, Mr. Hartwick was named Chief Financial Officer of Wellspring Financial Corporation, a Canadian sales financing company.
+Age: 53 Director Since: 2015 Director Class: Class I Expiration of Term: 2017 Mr. Hartick currently serves as the Senior Vice President of Finance, Strategy, Risk & CFO for Ontario Power Generation, a provincial owner of power generation in Ontario.
+From February 2015 to March 2016, Mr. Hartwick served as the Chief Financial Officer of Wellspring Financial Corporation, a Canadian sales financing company.
 Prior to joining Wellspring, Mr. Hartwick served for ten years as Director, President and Chief Executive Officer of Just Energy Group Inc., an integrated retailer of commodity products.
 At Just Energy Group, Inc., his role included putting in place a broad set of financing arrangements for growth in North America and the United Kingdom and the expansion of the sales organization across these locations.
 Prior to that, Mr. Hartwick held a variety of senior executive roles, gaining an extensive financial background in the energy, consumer products and capital markets areas, including the positions of Chief Executive Officer and Chief Financial Officer at Just Energy Group, Inc., Chief Financial Officer at Hydro One, Inc. and a partner at Ernst & Young, LLP.
 In each of these roles, Mr. Hartwick participated in the expansion and growth of the businesses and the establishment of financial platforms to support that growth.
-Mr. Hartwick also serves on the Board of Directors of Atlantic Power Corporation and Spark Energy, Inc., as well as the Board of Governors for Trent University, his alma mater.
+From October 2004 to March of 2016, Mr. Hartwick served on the Board of Directors of Atlantic Power Corporation, a power generation company in the United States and Canada.
+Mr. Hartwick currently serves on the Board of Directors of Spark Energy, Inc., as well as the Board of Governors for Trent University, his alma mater.
 Mr. Hartwick earned his Honors of Business Administration Degree from Trent University, Peterborough, Ontario and is a certified public accountant.
 Mr. Hartwick serves on the Audit and Nominating and Corporate Governance committees.
 Since his appointment in July of 2015, he has a 100% attendance record for all Board and committee meetings on which he serves.